hkim-dev/hkim-dev.github.io/_posts/2024-02-08-Click Detection Outside a React Component: Simplified Integration of Multiple Refs.md

 </div>
 ```

-You have probably notice that the ref as the `ref` attribute is something else, other than `clickOutsideRef`.
+You may have noticed that the ref as the `ref` attribute is something else, other than `clickOutsideRef`.
 Where did it come from?
-Hopefully the name `mergedRef` has tipped you off a little bit.
+The name `mergedRef` might have hinted at its purpose.
 I'll explain about merging multiple refs assuming any of you already have a ref attached to the element that you need to add another ref to, like I did.

 ## Merging Multiple Refs